nshreyasvi/mturk-unosat/README.md

 16) The JSONS are stored in `condensed_accepted.txt`
 17) The visual representations are stored in acceptedCondensedImages
-18) Will begin populating data folder with confidence maps for each image and annotated object using only accepted data Inside data, a folder will be created for each iamge annotated and it will be named the same as the image without the file extension.
+18) Will begin populating data folder with confidence maps for each image and annotated object using only accepted data Inside data, a folder will be created for each image annotated and it will be named the same as the image without the file extension.
 19) Inside the image's folder will be a raw and normalized confidence map for each object annotated
 20) The raw map contains, at every pixel, the number of people who thought this was part of a feature
 21) The normalized map contains, at every point, the relative confidence of a point being part of a feature with the highest relative confidence having a value of 255, visualized as white, and the lowest having 0, visualized as black.
 Note that this is a relative confidence.
 An image that has a maximum of two people annotating any given point as a feature will show 2 as 255.
 Another image that has a max of 20 people annotating any given point will show 20 as 255.
 The normalized map is meant as an easy visualization.
 For data processing purposes, we recommend using the raw map.